 Those links often go dead or become dysfunctional as time goes by.
 The time interval for that to happen varies.
 For instance, many newspaper websites show articles only for a limited time that ranges anywhere from 24 hours to a few days, a week or sometimes even years.
-After a link goes dead, it is often possible to obtain an archived copy of an article by a news paper or magazine, usually for a fee.
+After a link goes dead, it is often possible to obtain an archived copy of the article it once led to.
+The publisher usually charges a fee for that.

 Fortunately, it is often possible to access an archived version of an article identified by a dead link.
 The way to do that is to copy a link location and to enter it in the search field at the Internet Archive.
 Here are the detailed steps for doing that.